 Grand Prix – Sunday 11.00pm – Fox Sports 5

-So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the Monaco Grand Prix (May 24-27) and Canadian GP (June 8-10).
-Foxtel also has the most extensive Live coverage of the V8 Supercars championship (Darwin Supersprint: June 15-17), and every championship MotoGP race, so you may wish to review their latest entertainment packages.
+So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the German Grand Prix (July 22) and Hungarian GP (July 29).
+Foxtel also has the most extensive Live coverage of the V8 Supercars championship and each and every championship MotoGP race, so you may wish to review their latest sports TV packages.

 2018 Grand Prix Live Australian TV Schedule